lilyball/textmate-bundles/Review/Bundles/R.tmbundle/Support/lib/help.markdown

 <button>&nbsp;&#x2318;R&nbsp;</button>
 It executes the current document or selection in a self-sufficient environment of the command-line version of R and it displays the output in an HTML window.
 By default new plots use the "pdf" device and are placed in a temporary folder and displayed at the end of the HTML window.

-## Execute Selection/Document In R (Tooltip/Insert)
+## Execute Selection/Document In R (Insert/Pasteboard/Tooltip)
 <button>&nbsp;^&#x2318;R&nbsp;</button>
-It executes the current document or selection in a self-sufficient environment of the command-line version of R. The output will be displayed as Tooltip or will be inserted.
+It executes the current document or selection in a self-sufficient environment of the command-line version of R. The output will be inserted, or will be copied into the pasteboard, or will be shown as Tooltip or.

 ## Send Selection/Document to Rdaemon
 <button>&nbsp;&#x21E7;&#x2318;R&nbsp;</button>